Click for SR Home Page

 INI parameters in the acquisition programs and utilities specify details about the various formats.

-http://www.symres.com/webpages/resources/faqdaqgen.htm Copyright © Symmetric Research
+https://www.symres.com/webpages/resources/faqdaqgen.htm Copyright © Symmetric Research